leah-massey/A-Football-Challenge/readme.md

 # A football challenge

-Using the 'game' variable provided, solve the following challenges using Data Structures, Modern Operators and Strings.
+Using the 'game' variable provided, I want to solve the following challenges using Data Structures, Modern Operators and Strings:

 ## 1.